Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Model setup

 where $R_{\star,\text{dis}} = R_\text{dis}\,\rm R_\odot$ is the radius of $M_{\star,\text{dis}}$.
 After the circularization of the debris, the accretion rate through the disk is set by the interplay between the ongoing fallback of the debris, the viscous evolution of the disk, and the potential onset of disk outflows.
-Therefore, it does not need to track the canonical debris fallback rate $\propto t^{-5/3}$, leading to $\dot{m} \propto t^{-1}$ at later times \citep[e.g.][]{Balbus_2018, TDEs, Shen_2014}.
-We therefore model the accretion rate as $\dot{m} = \dot{m}_0 (t/t_{\rm fb} )^{-p}$, where $\dot{m}_0$ is the initial accretion rate and $t_{\rm fb}$ is the characteristic fallback timescale defined as the orbital period of the most bound debris
+Therefore, it does not need to track the canonical debris fallback rate, $\propto t^{-5/3}$, leading to $\dot{m} \propto t^{-1}$ at later times \citep[e.g.,][]{Balbus_2018, TDEs, Shen_2014}.
+Thus, we modeled the accretion rate as $\dot{m} = \dot{m}_0 (t/t_{\rm fb} )^{-p}$, where $\dot{m}_0$ is the initial accretion rate and $t_{\rm fb}$ is the characteristic fallback timescale defined as the orbital period of the most bound debris,

-We treat $p$ as an effective decay index in the observation window and explore a range of values $p \in (1/2, 9/4)$, spanning viscous-dominated evolution and fallback-dominated limits; note that partial disruptions can yield steeper fallback decays \citep[see e.g.][]{Balbus_2018,Coughlin_2019, TDEs}.
-We separately account for the time-dependence of the disk mass distribution due to viscous spreading in Section~\ref{decline_section} (see Eq.~\eqref{eq_sigma_decrease} and the associated text).
+We treated $p$ as an effective decay index in the observation window and explored a range of values $p \in (1/2, 9/4)$, spanning viscous-dominated evolution and fallback-dominated limits.
+W also note that partial disruptions can yield steeper fallback decays \citep[see e.g.,][]{Balbus_2018,Coughlin_2019, TDEs}.
+We separately accounted for the time-dependence of the disk mass distribution due to viscous spreading, described in Section~\ref{decline_section} and expressed via Eq.~\eqref{eq_sigma_decrease}.

-As we will vary the parameters of the EMRI system in our calculations throughout this paper, then, for a better overview, we present the range of values in Table \ref{fiducial}.
+Since we are varying the parameters of the EMRI system in our calculations throughout this paper, we present the range of values in Table \ref{fiducial} for a better overview.

-Here we consider the behavior $\dot{m}$ after it reaches its power-law state.
-This will happen after the circularization timescale, which we approximate as $T_\text{cir} \approx 10\,t_\text{fb}$ \citep{TDEs}.
-The initial accretion rate can be expressed as \citep[see][]{emritde}
+Here, we consider the behavior $\dot{m}$ after it reaches its power-law state.
+This will happen after the circularization timescale, which we approximate as $T_\text{cir} \approx 10\,\rm t_\text{fb}$ \citep{TDEs}.
+The initial accretion rate \citep[see][]{emritde} can be expressed as